-Vibrations can colour the sound, but these rigid, non-resonating stands will neutralise them, minimising distortion and improving your sound quality.
+Vibrations can colour the sound, but these rigid, non-resonating stands will neutralise them, thus minimising distortion and improving overall sound quality.

 The technology is such that a fine pair of stands from a few years ago will be a fine pair of stands today.
 A pair of small (or small-ish) speakers designed to sit on stands will, sure enough, perform to their maximum when mounted on a proper pair of speaker stands.
-Here are the best speaker stands for every budget.
+Here are the best options for every budget.
+And with Black Friday around the corner, it's a good time to be keeping an eye out for bargains.

 Read the full review: Soundstyle Z2